Starting from KeeneticOS version 3.3, you can use WireGuard VPN to connect to the local network of the Keenetic router remotely.

 2. The main program window will open.
 In the upper right corner of the screen, click on the '+' icon to configure the WireGuard client on your phone.
 Then click on 'Create from scratch'.

 The public key should be obtained in the WireGuard server settings in the web interface of the Keenetic router.
-Copy the generated server public key by clicking on 'Save Public key to clipboard' and then paste it into the peer settings on your phone.
+Copy the generated server public key by clicking on 'Save Public key to clipboard' and then paste it into your phone's peer settings.

 In the 'Endpoint' field, enter the public IP address or domain name of the WireGuard server and the listening port on which the WireGuard client will set the connection.

-In the 'Persistent keepalive' field, specify the frequency of attempts to verify that the remote side of the connection is available.
+In the 'Persistent keepalive' field, specify the frequency of attempts to verify that the connection's remote side is available.
 Usually, a 10-15 second interval between checks is sufficient.

 Save the settings by clicking on 'Save' in the upper right corner of the screen.